TCP-Lab/handbook/README.md

 The Handbook is not meant to be read top-to-bottom, but navigated to the topic that you are interested of the most.

 For a guide on how to write the handbook, and more information on how you can contribute, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## We are not alone in here...

+This is not the first handbook of its kind, of course.
+Other very useful online resources are:
+- [The Turing Way](https://the-turing-way.netlify.app/index.html): The handbook for reproducible, ethical and collaborative data science.
+Many handbook pages are written with it in mind.